epinio/docs/docs/howtos/aws_iam_integration.md

     --approve
 ```

-and you can update your Helm deployment specifying this new service account:
+and you can update your Helm deployment specifying this new service account adding the flag `--set server.stagingServiceAccountName=epinio-staging-service-account` when upgrading Epinio:

 ```
 helm upgrade epinio epinio/epinio \